 - Heat olive oil in a large pot over medium heat.
 (I used an enameled cast-iron Dutch oven.)

 - Add onion and cook, stirring often, until softened, about 5 minutes.
-Add garlic, stir, and cook for 1 minute.
+Stir in garlic and cook for 1 minute.

 - Stir in basil, oregano, black pepper and crushed red pepper flakes.
 Cook for 1 minute.
 Stir in the canned tomatoes and vegetable broth.
 Bring to a simmer.